ldab/u-blox_GNSS/README.md

 You can also turn the GNSS module OFF by ```GNSS::off()``` function, and empty command will sleep forever until any activity on the UART interface.

+When the ```GNSS::getCoodinates``` is called, it try to wake the module and retrive Navigation information, the default timeout is *60 sec* and the accuracy can be set as the last parameter of the function.

 ## Power Save Modes